EdOverflow/cryptojourney-content/cryptojourney.md

 ### Encryption and decryption

 Encryption is a process converts data into cipher text so that it can be safely stored or sent and then decrypted.
-Decryption turns the hidden and protected cipher text into readable plaintext.
+Decryption turns the hidden and protected cipher text into readable plain text.
 For instance, you can encrypt a message and then send it to a friend, who can decrypt the message and then read the contents.
 If an eavesdropper were to get hold of the message they should not be able to read the contents.

 ---